 General Knowledge Workshops: Music Fundamentals

-All music students can benefit from understanding how music works.
-This workshop is an opportunity to take a step back to explore the big picture of music: how the notes fit together into scales and keys, how harmony has an effect on everything we hear and feel in music, and how the structures of music take us by the hand and guide us through a wonderful journey.
+This workshop explores the big picture of music: how the notes fit together into scales and keys, how harmony affects everything we hear and feel in music, and how the structures of music guide what we hear and how we perform.

 Session 1: Scales, Keys and Modulations